 Appalachian State University performs a university wide annual test of the system and monthly test of its on- campus Siren Warning System.
 The AppState-ALERT siren warning system is designed to provide campus students, staff, faculty and visitors with an audible notification of an emergency event that affects campus and enables reaching the larger campus community.
 The university notifies the campus community of the siren testing via email on a monthly basis.

-We encourage members of the campus community to enroll in the AppState-ALERT system by visiting http://em.emergency.appstate.edu/register-appstate-alert.
-We also encourage university community members to regularly update their information at the same site.
+We encourage members of the campus community to enroll in the AppState-ALERT system.
+We also encourage university community members to regularly update their information at the same site

 Timely Warning